delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Updating the Database
 ================================================================================

-From time to time you should check for updates to the CodeSnip database.
+From time to time you should check for updates to the online code snippets database.
 This is done by selecting the program's "Database | Update From Web" menu option.

-It should be sufficient to check for updates about once per month.
 You can get to know about updates by subscribing to the CodeSnip RSS feed (see below).

 Updates will apply to all users of the computer.